 Indians have welcomed Lord Ganpati home, and are fully immersed in festivities.
-Ganesh Chaturthi 2017 commenced on 13th September, 2018 and would end on 23rd September 2018.
+Ganesh Chaturthi 2019 has begun on 2nd September, 2019 and would end on 12th September 2019.
 While devotees bring Ganpati idols with much fervour and excitement, grand feasts are prepared to welcome his homecoming.
-Out of all the sweets and savouries prepared during this 10-day long festival, modaks make for the most special sweet offered to the deity as bhog and served to devotees as prasad.
+Out of all the sweets and savouries prepared during this 10-day long festival, modaks make for the most special sweet offered to the deity as bhog and served to devotees as prasad since it is believed to be the most favourite of Lord Ganesha.
 Never-ending varieties of modaks are seen at sweet shops across the country- from Ukaidiche Modak to Chocolate Modaks and so many more.
 But have you tried the Wheat Modak?

 Wheat modaks are slightly healthier versions of these delights and are made from whole wheat flour.
 They are stuffed with coconut, jaggery, cardamom and chironji fillings, while the outer covering is made with wheat dough.